 A Strategic Environmental Assessment (SEA) has been carried out on this plan.
-The environmental report that has been developed through the SEA process is being published for consultation in conjunction with this plan and submissions will be used to ensure environmental considerations are addressed in the final Regional and Local EV Charging Network Plan.
+The environmental report that has been developed through the SEA process was published for consultation in conjunction with this plan and submissions were used to ensure environmental considerations were addressed in the final Regional and Local EV Charging Network Plan.

 A Screening for an Appropriate Assessment has been conducted and this plan has been screened out.
 The impact of the plan (either alone or in combination with other projects or plans) on the integrity of the Natura 2000 sites has been considered with respect to the conservation objectives of the sites and to their structure and function.
-If any mitigation measures are identified as required from this process, these will be included in the final plan.

-from International Experience Learning from international experience has been central to developing this plan, enabling the adoption of best practice, identifying potential pitfalls to be avoided, and informing efficient and effective implementation.
+Lessons Learnt from International Experience

+Learning from international experience has been central to developing this plan, enabling the adoption of best practice, identifying potential pitfalls to be avoided, and informing efficient and effective implementation.